Skip to main content

 Regulation 84 of CRD requires institutions to explain, on their website, how they comply with the certain regulations contained in CRD.
 The document which sets out how AIB complies with the requirements of Regulations 76 to 83 of CRD, which relate primarily to Governance, Remuneration, and Reporting, can be found here.

 The Group is headed by an effective Board which is collectively responsible for the long-term sustainable success of the Group, generating value for shareholders and contributing to wider society.
-The Board, including the Chief Executive Officer (CEO) is supported by the Executive Committee, being the most senior management committee of the Group.
+The Board, including the Chief Executive Officer (CEO) is supported by the Executive Leadership Team, being the most senior management team of the Group.
 The Board is responsible for maintaining effective oversight of the Group consistent with Board approved policy.

 The Board maintains a clear division of responsibilities, including between the Chair, who is responsible for the overall leadership of the Board and for ensuring its effectiveness, and the CEO, who manages and leads the business.
 The governance framework and organisational structure are sufficient to ensure that no one individual has unfettered powers of decision or exercises excessive influence.
 Key roles and responsibilities and a formal schedule of matters specifically reserved for Board decision are clearly defined, documented and communicated to key stakeholders on this site.